Ravindrasingh123-cell/concepts/Life_Skills/SOLID.md

 #### 1. Single Responsibility Principle (SRP)

-    “A class should have only one reason to change which means every class should have a single responsibility or single job or single purpose.
-In other words, a class should have only one job or purpose within the software system.”
+    Every class should have just one job.
+If a class does too many things, it’s tough to change without messing something up.

 #### Example: